FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 There are now dog agility clubs and classes in most cities and towns across the country.

-Obstacles your dog learns to negotiate usually include....
+Agilty course obstacles your dog learns to negotiate can include....

 The dogs are judged on athleticism, speed and accuracy and you can find agility trials for all ages and abilities.